Which Famous Food Was Invented in Your State?

 It’s no wonder that all of the Skippy peanut butter in the United States has come from Little Rock, Arkansas for decades.
 The Natural State’s proximity to peanut production—a staple of the American South—make it the ideal location for making this iconic brand.

 Two Los Angeles restaurants claim to have invented this favorite beef sandwich served with a bowl of au jus.
 Interestingly, they claim to have first served a sandwich with au jus with different motives: one to mask stale bread, and the other to help a customer with sensitive teeth.
 Regardless, we’re happy to eat a French dip like this today.

 This delicious treat dates all the way back to 1893 in Cripple Creek, when a bartender gazing upon the moonlit snow-covered Rocky Mountains saw visions of vanilla ice cream scoops floating on root beer.
 We’re not sure what he was drinking that night, but the result of his epiphany is a true American classic.

 The country’s most ubiquitous fast-food chain has its origins in the Nutmeg State.
 The very first Subway opened in Bridgeport in 1965 when a 17-year-old teamed up with a family friend to offer the first footlong, for only 49 cents.
 Find out how that first Subway went on to become the world’s biggest restaurant chain.

 Florida — The Cuban sandwich

 Florida residents know that the Cuban isn’t strictly Cuban.
 In fact, it was invented in Tampa for the city’s early Cuban immigrant workers in the cigar industry.
 Today, you can make this delightful varietal of the ham, cheese and pickle sandwich in a slow cooker.
-Here are some other unexpected things you can make in a slow cooker.

 Georgia — Pimiento cheese